Topf-Lab/MNXL/README.md

-#     MNXL - Validate models using restraints from Crosslinking Mass Spectrometry
+#     MNXL - Validate models using restraints from Crosslinking-Mass Spectrometry

      Copyright 2016 MNXL Inventor and Birkbeck College University of London.
                           The MNXL Inventor is: Josh Bullock

      MNXL is available under Public Licence.
      This software is made available under GPL V3